RiiConnect24/Wii-Guide/_pages/en_US/cios-mini.md

 If you have a Wii, Install [this cIOS](cios) instead.
 Attempting to install this cIOS on a Wii may **brick your console!!**
 {: .notice--warning}

-This d2x cIOS installer was been originally developed for the Wii U's vWii by DaveBaol and custom cIOS was created by Leseratte for the Wii mini.
+This d2x cIOS installer was originally developed for the Wii U's vWii by DaveBaol and custom cIOS was created by Leseratte for the Wii mini.
 The original download page can be found [here](https://wii.leseratte10.de/d2xl-cIOS/).
 Github page can be found [here](https://github.com/Leseratte10/d2xl-cios).
 Please note that this cIOS is still experimental, though no problem with functionality has been reported.
 {: .notice--info}

 #### What you need